-The Tree Toppers are a minimalist high-top sneaker that reminds me of a lot of the high-top Converse sneakers.
+The Tree Toppers are minimalist high-top sneakers that remind me of a lot of the high-top Converse sneakers.
 These are made from Allbirds’ eucalyptus tree fiber so they’re breathable.
-The soles and arch support on these are similar to the Wool Pipers so don’t expect as much “cushion” as the Runners or Dashers — but they’re still comfortable.
+The soles and arch support on these are similar to the Wool Pipers so don’t expect as much “cushion” as the Runners or Dashers—but they’re still comfortable.

 Other Allbirds Models